quanser/Mathworks_QLabs/README.md

 If you have a MathWorks Campus-Wide License, you can gain access to the QLabs Virtual QUBE-Servo 2 DC Motor virtual experiment for free.
 Otherwise, please visit [Quanser](https://www.quanser.com/digital/quanser-interactive-labs/) for more information.

-1. If you have not done so already, please visit the [Quanser registration page](https://www.quanser.com/mathworks-qlabs-trial) before installing to create your account.
+1. If you have not done so already, please visit the [Quanser registration page](https://www.quanser.com/mathworks-qlabs-trial) before installing, to create your account.
+2. If Quanser Interactive Labs for MATLAB is already installed and you would like to install a different version, first type ``QLabs.remove``, to uninstall the current version.
-2. Click "Add" on the Quanser Interactive Labs for MATALB landing page in the MATLAB Add-on Explorer.
+3. For your desired version, click the ``Add`` button on the Quanser Interactive Labs for MATLAB page of the Add-On Explorer.
-3. Once the add-in is installed, type ``QLabs.setup`` in MATLAB to start the installation process
+4. Once the add-on is installed, type ``QLabs.setup`` in MATLAB to start the installation process.
-5. Once install completes, type ``QLabs.launch``
+5. Once installation completes, type ``QLabs.launch``.

 ## More Information